Ottawa: Post–Second World War

 The John G. Diefenbaker Building was Ottawa's fourth city hall, from 1958 until 2001.

-Ottawa's former industrial appearance was vastly altered by the 1950 Greber Plan.
-Prime Minister Mackenzie King hired French architect-planner Jacques Greber to design an urban plan for managing development in the National Capital Region, to make it more aesthetically pleasing and a location more befitting for Canada's political centre.
-Greber's plan included the creation of the National Capital Greenbelt, the Kichi Zibi Mikan and the Queensway highway system.
-His plan also called for changes in institutions such as moving downtown Union Station (now the Senate of Canada Building) to the suburbs, the removal of the street car system, the decentralization of selected government offices, the relocation of industries and removal of substandard housing from the downtown.
-The plan also recommended the creation of the Rideau Canal and Ottawa River pathways.
+Ottawa's former industrial appearance was vastly altered by the 1950 Gréber Plan.
+Prime Minister Mackenzie King hired French architect-planner Jacques Gréber to design an urban plan for managing development in the National Capital Region to make it more aesthetically pleasing and a location more befitting for Canada's political centre.
+Gréber's plan included the creation of the National Capital Greenbelt, National Arts Centre, the Kichi Zibi Mikan parkway and Queensway highway system.
+His plan also called for the movement of downtown Union Station (now the Senate of Canada Building) to the suburbs, the removal of the street car system, the decentralization of selected government offices, and the relocation of industries and removal of substandard housing from the downtown.

-In 1958, the National Capital Commission was established as a Crown Corporation through the National Capital Act.
-The commission's original mission was to implement the Greber Plan recommendations conducted during the 1960s and 1970s.
+While not every recommendation in the Grébér Plan was acted upon—for example, city hall was not placed on the east side of the canal—the plan's open space recommendations did lead to the creation of spaces such as the Rideau Canal and Ottawa River pathways.
+A major precondition to the creation of the Rideau Canal pathway was the elimination of direct rail service into downtown, leading to the abandonment of the Ottawa Train Station as the city's main station.

+The 1958 National Capital Act established the National Capital Commission as a crown corporation.
+It officially began work in 1959.
 This marked the creation of a permanent political infrastructure for managing the capital region.
-Prior attempts to do so in the previous 50 years had been temporary.
-These included plans from the 1899 Ottawa Improvement Commission (OIC), the Todd Plan in 1903, the Holt Report in 1915 and the Federal District Commission (FDC) established in 1927 with a 16-year mandate.
+These included plans from the 1899 Ottawa Improvement Commission (OIC), the Todd Plan in 1903, the Holt Report in 1915 and the Federal District Commission (FDC).
+The National Capital Commission's structure supplanted the Federal District Commission, which was established in 1927 with a 16-year funding commitment but was reliant on the voluntary transfer of municipal planning authorities from the district's municipalities.